mongodb/terraform-provider-mongodbatlas/examples/mongodbatlas_stream_privatelink_endpoint/confluent_serverless/README.md

 # MongoDB Atlas Provider - AWS Confluent Privatelink for Atlas Streams

-This example shows how to use AWS Confluent Privatelink for Streams for Serveless products
+This example shows how to use AWS Confluent Privatelink for Atlas Streams for Serveless products

 You must set the following variables: